 We see, in Acts 1:1, that after first seeing Jesus risen from the dead our Lord gave the disciples instructions to go to Jerusalem, and to wait for the baptism in the Holy Spirit, then in Acts 2 we see the fulfillment of that promise with the disciples subsequently being baptized into the Holy Spirit, again born again and then filled with the Holy Spirit, two separate events.

 The most common argument to this is teaching is, “that was then this is now.”
 How annoying is this to any one who loves Gods Word.
 These same people say, “we believe every jot and tittle”, but when confronted with something that requires faith in Scripture, and a present, living, active God they say, “that was then this is now”.
 Sad.

 Another common objection is to get theological, “the greek nominative delcension in this verb form means, “I dont want to lose my sweet cushy denominational position, thank you very much.”
 One major denomination that agrees with this plain interpretation of Scripture is the Assemblies of God, however they dont “push it.”
 Why rock the boat by standing up for the truth?

 Many people say, “Are you telling me I DONT have the Holy Spirit!”
-The short answer is NO, that is not what I am saying.
-The trinity is three persons in one, when you are born again, you are baptized into Christ,and you have , God the Word (Jesus), you have God the Father, and God the Holy Spirit, because God is One, but you need to be baptized, as Jesus was, in the separate third person of God the Holy Spirit.
+The short answer is, You have the Holy Spirit.
+God is a trinity, three persons in one, when you are born again, baptized into Christ, you have , God the Word (Jesus), God the Father, and God the Holy Spirit, because God is One, but you need to be baptized, as Jesus was, in the “person” of the Holy Spirit.

 This teaching affirms the Trinity, and explains why Jesus needed to be baptized in the Holy Spirit to be empowered for His ministry.
 It also confirms the dual deity, and humanity of Christ, because just as we humans need to “baptized” into the Holy Spirit so did Christ, BUT he is also God.